michaelfester/docs/docs/reference/integrations/openai.md

 ### Setup

 - Step 1: Create a basic text column which will house the phrase or paragraph(s) whose keywords will be extracted.
-- Step 2: Create a new computed column and select the Extract Keywords column, which you will find in the Integrations group or by using the Search function.
+- Step 2: Create a new computed column and select the Extract Keywords from Text column, which you will find in the Integrations group or by using the Search function.
 - Step 3: Set the Prompt to point to the basic text column whose keywords will be extracted.

 ## Generate Image